Frans Kaisiepo

 Frans Kaisiepo (10 October 1921 – 10 April 1979) was a Papuan politician and Indonesian nationalist.
 He served as the fourth Governor of Papua Province.
 In 1993, Kaisiepo was posthumously declared a National Hero of Indonesia (Pahlawan Nasional Indonesia) for his lifelong efforts to unite West Irian with Indonesia.
 As the representative of Papua province, he was involved in the Malino Conference, where the formation of the United States of Indonesia was discussed.

 Biography

 Kaisiepo was born on the island of Biak on 10 October 1921.
 He studied at Sekolah Guru Normal at Manokwari.
 Kaisiepo, and later attended a Civil Administration course at the School of Civil Service in New Guinea.

 Indonesian nationalism

-In 1945, Kaisiepo met Sugoro Atmoprasodjo at the School of Civil Service.
+In 1945, Kaisiepo met Sugoro Atmoprasodjo at the School of Civil Service (Bestuur School).
 They quickly found common ground due to their shared support for Indonesian independence.
 Kaisiepo often held discreet meetings to discuss the annexation of Dutch New Guinea by the Republic of Indonesia.
-He with his brother Markus Kaisiepo wrote an article in British Columbia Camp newsletter with the title “PAPUA or IRIAN” published on 8 September 1945.
+During one of these tribal meeting to discuss new name for Papua in Tobati, Jayapura, he suggested the name from Mansren Koreri myths, Iri-an from the Biak language of Biak Island, meaning "hot land" referring to the local hot climate, but also from Iryan which means heated process as a metaphor for the land that is entering a new era.
+Other desirable meanings were found in many native papuan languages, so they agreed to adopt the new name.
+He with his brother Markus Kaisiepo then wrote an article in British Columbia Camp newsletter with the title “PAPUA or IRIAN” published on 8 September 1945 to promote its adoption.
 By this time he and Marcus also lead an effort to change the name of the civil service school, from Papua Bestuur School to Irian Bestuur School.